firmansm/Facebook-Segregation/README.md

 - plots: generated plots in png

 <br>
-Please contact Firman M. Firmansyah at manda[dot]firmansyah[at]stonybrook[dot]edu for any questions and suggestions.
+Please contact Firman M. Firmansyah at firman[dot]firmansyah[at]stonybrook[dot]edu for any questions and suggestions.